Xunnamius/next-test-api-route-handler/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <details><summary><strong>Reproduction steps</strong></summary>

 <!--
-(2 of 2) Required: Please include the simplest most basic possible steps to reproduce the problematic behavior described above.
+(2 of 2) Required: please replace this comment with the simplest most basic possible steps to reproduce the problematic behavior described above.
 If you included a MRE above, explain here how to use it to reproduce your bug.
+For
-For example:
+example:

 1. Go to '...'
 2. Click on '....'